 According to the books of Ezra–Nehemiah, around 538 BC, the Jews in Babylon began their return to the Land of Israel by decree of King Cyrus, who also ordered the rebuilding of the Jerusalem Temple, dedicated in 515 BC.
 The return of the exiles to Judah during the next 110 years is known as the “return to Zion”, a synonym for the return to Jerusalem as well as to the biblical Land of Israel.
 The word “aliyah”, the act of “going up” came from the ancient event of “going up to Jerusalem” and has now become the term used for Jews returning to Israel.
 Right after the decree, around 50,000 Jews made “aliyah” as described in Ezra, but most remained in Babylon.

-Nehemiah was born in Babylon during the exile of Judah.
-The book of Nehemiah begins when he lived in the capital city of Susa in Persia.
+Nehemiah, born in Babylon during the exile of Judah, lived in the capital city of Susa in Persia.
 While serving as cupbearer to King Artaxerxes, Nehemiah was given the unenviable task of guarding the King's cup and tasting it to insure it was not poisoned.
 On the positive side, the position required that one be regarded as totally trustworthy, which usually carried the reward of a high position in the kingdom.
 Indeed, Nehemiah was appointed as master of ceremonies in the palace of King Artaxerxes, who ruled Persia from 465-423 B.C.

 Historical records also suggest that the position of cupbearer was as influential a position as the Queen was to the King.
 Ironically, through the influence of the great Queen Esther in the court of King Xerxes in the very same palace, the people of Israel had been saved from annihilation several decades earlier.
 Some historians even speculate that King Artaxerxes was the stepson of Queen Esther, and son of King Xerxes.